polyaxon/polyaxon/docs/faq/jupyterlabs.md

 Yes, Polyaxon supports running Jupyter notebooks and Jupyter Labs.

-Polyaxon support different different experimentation medium, Jupyter notebooks and Jupyter Labs are one of the these experimentation mediums.
+Polyaxon support different different experimentation mediums, Jupyter notebooks and Jupyter Labs are one of these experimentation mediums.

 You can start a Jupyter notebook / Jupyter Lab for your projects and share access with your team members.